Before the Draft: Preparation Beats Instinct

 Positional Value by Round

-Rounds 1–3 are for foundational pieces: elite RBs, top WRs, and the occasional elite TE (Kelce-tier).
-Don't reach for a QB here unless you're playing in a superflex or two-QB league.
-The difference between a top-5 QB and a top-15 QB is much smaller than the difference between a top-5 RB and a top-15 RB.
+Rounds 1–3 are for foundational pieces: elite RBs, top WRs, and the occasional elite TE.
+Don't reach for a QB here unless you're playing in a superflex or two-QB league — where the math changes completely.
+The difference between a top-5 QB and a top-15 QB is much smaller than the difference between a top-5 RB and a top-15 RB, and the 2025 season was a brutal demonstration: Matthew Stafford went drafted in just 12% of leagues and finished QB5 in points per game, while Trevor Lawrence (41% drafted) finished QB6.
+Two top-6 fantasy quarterbacks were free, after the draft, in most leagues.

 - •Rounds 1–3: Elite RB1/WR1 anchors, one TE premium if available at value